ddrrnn123/ddrrnn123.github.io/_news/announcement_19.md

 related_posts: false
 ---

-Mr. Deng is serving as local organizing committee and virtual session volunteer at `MIDL 2023`.
+Mr. Deng is serving as the local organizing committee and virtual session volunteer at `MIDL 2023`.